What do you think of the new Ontario Retirement Pension Plan (ORPP)

 The Ontario Liberals’ recent majority victory means the Ontario Retirement Pension Plan (ORPP) will soon be a reality.
-The labour market in Ontario isn’t any different from the rest of Canada – there are the pension have’s and the pension have not’s.
+The labor market in Ontario isn’t any different from the rest of Canada – there are the pension have’s and the pension have not’s.

 With each passing year, the number of workers covered by a workplace pension plan dwindles.
 Today only one-third of workers have a workplace pension plan, leaving two-thirds of workers on their own when it comes to retirement savings.
 The ORPP is designed to level the playing field, providing retirement income to those without a workplace pension plan.